xingchen-fan/DY_stat_boost/README.md

 [Multithreading](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookGenMultithread) is turned on for Madgraph and Pythia8.
 Import the gen filter files into the CMSSW and compile.

 __Notice__:
+* No job submission is allowed from any EOS directory, so please put the repo in your AFS/workspace.
 * The current gen filter only works with `CMSSW_10_6_X` and some changes are required for newer version of CMSSW.
 * Right now the output NanoAOD files will be transferred to my EOS space.
 Please change `OUTPUT_DIR` to yours in `.env`.
 * The job number is used as the random seed for event generation.
 Please change it to some other numbers in `.sub`.